GuccioGucci/yoke/README.md

 ## EXTERNAL: Canary Release

 Experimental support for `EXTERNAL` deployment controller is in progress, supporting [Canary Release](https://martinfowler.com/bliki/CanaryRelease.html).
-This requires `yoke` to manage not only task definitions, but also task sets (actually, managed *deployments*).
+This requires `yoke` to manage not only task definitions, but also task sets (actually, *managed* deployments).
 Once remote service is detected to be configured as `EXTERNAL`, both **update** and **install** modes would then manage the deployment lifecycle, enriching `ecs-deploy` command line to do so (see [contributions](#contributions) section for details and [deployment.bats](test/deployment.bats) for sample usages).

-For **install** mode only, in addition to `task-definition.json.tmpl`, you're expected to provide a `task-set.json.tmpl` file as well, again expected to be found in the working directory, eg:
+For **install** mode only, in addition to `task-definition.json.tmpl`, you can provide a `task-set.json.tmpl` file as well, again expected to be found in the working directory, eg:

 ```
 deployment/